San Cristóbal de Las Casas. Chiapas, México

 Cecilia Gómez

-The thousand-year-old legacy of the Tsotsil woman continues to live in contemporaneity thanks to the art of Cecy Gómez.
-The medium of her is the backstrap loom, in which she combines the materials of the land with pre-Hispanic dyeing and weaving techniques.
+The thousand-year-old legacy of the Tsotsil woman continues to live in contemporary times thanks to the art of Cecy Gómez.
+Her media is the backstrap loom, in which she combines the materials of the land with pre-Hispanic dyeing and weaving techniques.

-The value of Cecy’s work is twofold, in its form and content they are equally relevant.
+The value of Cecy’s work is twofold, its form and content they are equally relevant.
 On the one hand, the medium chosen by the artist prevents the disappearance of an ancient Mayan tradition.
-The support is a political act, through which Cecy decides to continue weaving the tradition of her community.
+Her media is a political act, through which Cecy decides to continue weaving the tradition of her community.
 On the other hand, with her art, she reappropriates a work aimed exclusively at women.
 The weaver confronts the loom as a contemporary communication channel.
-What she is typical of her as a Tsotsil woman has become her artist’s weapon, with which she transcribes messages that confront the present.
+What is typical to her as a Tsotsil woman has become her artist’s weapon, with which she transcribes messages that confront the present.

 Cecy weaves the experience with the message, the poetry with the vindication, the aesthetic with the political.
-She redefines crafts from her value as an element of her environment and of her identity as a Tsotsil woman to, as she expresses herself, “break down barriers”.
+She redefines crafts from her value as an element of her environment and of her identity as a Tsotsil woman to “break down barriers”, as she points out.

 Exhibitions

-- Mayan and zoque interpretations of the (In) visible pandemic, multidisciplinary exhibition, Galería MUY, San Cristóbal de Las Casas, Chiapas, 2020.
+- Mayan and Zoque interpretations of the (In) visible pandemic , virtual exhibition, Galería MUY, 2020.

-- Weaving Art, collective exhibition, Galería MUY, San Cristóbal de Las Casas, Chiapas, 2018.
+- Weaving Art, group exhibition, Galería MUY, San Cristóbal de las Casas, Chiapas, 2018.

 - Founder of the collective of weavers Kiptik.